What Is YouTube Shorts?

 Where Are YouTube Shorts Available?

 If you are in most parts of the world you will not see SHORTS in YouTube… yet.
 But it must be coming soon if Google wants to stop TikTok from eating its lunch.
+But still, YouTube is keeping its position as a top-streaming platform where streamers run their channels with outstanding YouTube alerts and overlays.

 As of January 2021, TikTok is banned in India so that is where YouTube is testing its Shorts model.